August 17th 11:30am-1:00pm

 Reimbursements for non travel related expenses will also be managed via Emburse Enterprise.

-Non-travel reimbursement should be the exception.
+Non-travel reimbursements should be rare, and only in cases of emergency.
 All purchases with UMW funding sources must follow procurement regulations, mandatory contracts, and/or eVA entry.
+Faculty and staff should contact the department buyer for any purchases to be made PRIOR to the purchase being made.

 Direct Deposit is required for all employee reimbursements.